 To use your NCIDQ Certificate as a way to earn your interior design license and expand your horizons as a certified or registered interior designer, you must first fill out a (rather lengthy) application.
 Fortunately, there is something applicants can do to shorten the following state registration process.

-While both ASID and IIDA have done a great job of compiling state data, understanding these laws and regulations and how they apply to your unique situation is ultimately your responsibility.
+Understanding these laws and regulations and how they apply to your unique situation is ultimately your responsibility.